adatao/visual-ddf/README.md

 You will need Node 4.x+ to run vddf-server properly.

   * Use `npm install` to install all the dependencies.
+  * Run `./scripts/install_adaviz.sh` to clone and compile adaviz.
-  * Run `npm run dev` to start vddf-server on port 5001
+  * Run `npm run dev` to start vddf-server on port 5001.

 ### Deployment  ###